 On HealthTalks you can watch a short film where people share their motivation and experiences of being involved in research.

 There are no prerequisites to become a public contributor, though some studies might require their contributor to have lived experience of a certain condition.
-If you are interested in becoming a public contributor for primary care research, get in touch with your local PPI coordinator from one of our partner universities.
+If you are interested in becoming a public contributor for primary care research, get in touch with your local PPI coordinator from one of our member universities.